 The second foam layer is 2 inches of our highly responsive Reactiv™ foam.
 Reactiv™ is a bouncy poly-foam that enables the mattress to snap back into its original shape quicker.

 Seven inches of pocketed coils support the Zoma Hybrid.
 We wrap the coils in packets to reduce noise and limit motion transfer.

 Do you toss and turn in the night?
 The bed should remain whisper-quiet and absorb your movements at the point of impact, preventing sleep disturbances.

 The inch of supportive foam at the base of the mattress helps the bed maintain its structure.
 The base foam gives the coils a firm surface to push off from, promoting stability and limiting sagging.

 Our Zoma Hybrid is $999 for a queen size mattress.
-All Zoma Hybrid mattresses come with free shipping, a 100-night sleep trial with free returns, and a 10-year warranty.
-If you choose to return you hybrid mattress, we will arrange a time to pick it up at your home.
+All of our hybrid in a box mattresses come with free shipping, a 100-night sleep trial with free returns, and a 10-year warranty.

 Who Should Sleep on a Soft Mattress?